What is Hybrid Cloud?

 How to maintain secure hybrid clouds

-How to create a strategy for hybrid cloud
+How to create a hybrid cloud strategy

 Your enterprise needs a cloud operating system that gives you the ability to monitor, manage, and orchestrate across all environments using a single set of tools.
-Most approaches to hybrid cloud are based on a strategy of trying to determine the best way to make all the disparate pieces—legacy infrastructure in your datacenters, public clouds, and cloud service providers—somehow work together.
+Most approaches to hybrid cloud models are based on a strategy of trying to determine the best way to make all the disparate pieces—legacy infrastructure in your datacenters, public clouds, and cloud service providers—somehow work together.
 Based on the realities of the current cloud environment, this approach has a higher likelihood of success:

 1. Choose a single framework—a “cloud operating system”—that will allow you to manage workloads on-premise and in the cloud.